 The days following giving Pumpkin away I was torn apart!
 I literally cried about missing her.
-I felt like I had given up a child!
-I wondered if she felt unwanted, unloved, if she liked her new home.
-I felt an intense sense of guilt and shame.
+It felt like I had given up a child!
+I wondered if she felt unwanted, unloved if she liked her new home.
+It all left me with an intense sense of guilt and shame.

 |One of my favorite photos of Pumpkin.|